JobLine Listings

 NOTE: This job description is not intended to be all-inclusive.
 Employee may perform other related duties as required to meet the ongoing needs of the organization.

 All applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, gender identity, sexual orientation, national origin, age, disability, protected veteran status, or other protected class in accordance with applicable federal, state, and local laws.
-Any applicant requiring accommodation should contact the Mid-Continent Public Library Human Resources Department at 816.836.5200.
+Any applicant requiring an accommodation should contact the Mid-Continent Public Library Human Resources Department at 816.836.5200.

 Applicants will be considered for employment opportunities on the merits of their skills and experience related to the position sought.
 Employment offers are conditional upon submitting a criminal records check, identity verification, and national sex offender registry check.
 Applicants will not be denied employment solely or in part because of a prior conviction, unless MCPL determines the conviction is job-related.
 If a background check yields information that is of concern to MCPL, the applicant will be given an opportunity to review the background check findings and present information regarding inaccuracy, mitigating circumstances, and rehabilitation.